-Back in January we shared a Café Survey, requesting input from our readers (you!).
+Back in January, we sent out a Café Survey requesting input from our readers (you!).
 We were overwhelmed with so many kind and encouraging responses, but also really appreciated the constructive criticism.
-Some things you suggested we began to implement immediately and others we’re working on over time.
+Some things you suggested we began to implement immediately and others we're working on over time.
 This delicious Honey Bourbon Glazed Salmon is a direct result of your input!

 So invite some friends and have a casual - or fancy dinner party.
 This Asian-inspired salmon will be perfect for either.
 Put it on your weekly rotation too, it's easy and quick enough to serve on a busy workday and, at the same time, it's healthy and super delicious to boot.
 Sounds like a win, win, win, win!

 Café Tips for making this Honey Bourbon Glazed Salmon...

 - The sauce can be made several hours in advance.
 When finished cooking, transfer it to a covered jar or container and store at room temperature until ready to use.
 Just divide in two and use one half for the glaze and the rest for the drizzling sauce.

 - If you make the sauce ahead and it gets too thick or is boiled too long and gets thick, no problem, just add a teaspoon or two of water and gently reheat.
 Add more water as needed to achieve syrupy consistency.

 - Start out with ¼ teaspoon red pepper flakes in the sauce.
 You can always add more later after tasting.